waj919/javascript_project/README.md

   * Friday Afternoon & Weekend : Start on the basics for my project, get the player and bubbles done.
   * Monday: Get the score and lives implemented into my game
   * Tuesday: Work on styling and try to make the game better looking
-  * Wednesday: Work on any extra features that i might want to add
+  * Wednesday: Work on any extra features that I might want to add
   * Thursday Morning: Deploy to GitHub pages

-## Bonus
+## Bonus Functionalities
 Some features that could be added are:
-* Being able to choose which charactr you want to be
+* Being able to choose which character you want to be
 * Have power ups that give you a better weapon
-*